cjlferguson/cjlferguson.github.io/README.md

 The study focusses on three geographical areas of recruitment resource: North America, Europe, and Asia.
 The data set holds over seven thousand (7000) rows of data with information spread over three tables.
 The recruitment process has seven (7) active phases: Application Review, Phone Screening, Interview #1, Waitlist, Next Steps, Final Interview, Diligence.
 These phases are separated and analyzed through various Excel tools and curated via a Dashboard.
 The dashboard includes the following:
-1. Global Talent Count Per Month.
+1.	_Global Talent Count Per Month_.
 Visual representation of count number of applicants during each phase of the recruitment process.
-2. Recruiters by Region.
+2.	_Recruiters by Region_.
 Demonstrates the performance by numbers of recruiters for each region they are responsible for.
-3. Talent Count by Region.
+3.	_Talent Count by Region_.
 Highlights by numbers within the recruitment process the talent resource each region provides.
-4. Recruiter Performance by Month.
+4.	_Recruiter Performance by Month_.
 Provides the top 11 recruiters presenting their recruitment performance by percentage.

 Additionally, the dashboard includes several slicers for:

-Month.
+_Month_.
 To filter data for a specific month.

-Region.
+_Region_.
 Focus on regional areas regarding their place as a global talent resource for recruitment purposes.

-Stage Name.
+_Stage Name_.
 To drill down into the performance of recruiters across regions and the performance of talent recruitment within each phase of the recruitment process.